Nadav-gif/RadwareProj/README.md

 # 🔐 WAF Log Analyzer with LLM-Powered Attack Summarization

-The project analyzes Web Application Firewall (WAF) logs to detect and summarize malicious activity, using rule-based filtering and a Large Language Model (LLM).
+The tool analyzes Web Application Firewall (WAF) logs to detect and summarize malicious activity, using rule-based filtering and a Large Language Model (LLM).

 ---